CSCfi/llm-fine-tuning-examples/README.md

 - `run-finetuning-puhti-gpu4-accelerate.sh` - fine-tuning on Puhti with one full node using [Accelerate](https://huggingface.co/docs/transformers/accelerate)
 - `run-finetuning-puhti-gpu8-accelerate.sh` - fine-tuning on Puhti with two full nodes using Accelerate

 There are also versions for Mahti, similarly named: just replace `puhti` with `mahti`.
+The scripts for LUMI are named slightly different due to the larger number of GPUs (or actually GCDs, due to the dual chip cards).

+- `run-finetuning-lumi-gpu1.sh` - fine-tuning on LUMI with 1 GPU
+- `run-finetuning-lumi-gpu8.sh` - fine-tuning on LUMI with one full node (8 GCDs)
+- `run-finetuning-lumi-gpu16.sh` - fine-tuning on LUMI with two full nodes (16 GCDs in total)
+- `run-finetuning-lumi-gpu8-accelerate.sh` - fine-tuning on LUMI with one full node using [Accelerate](https://huggingface.co/docs/transformers/accelerate)
+- `run-finetuning-lumi-gpu16-accelerate.sh` - fine-tuning on LUMI with two full nodes using Accelerate

-**Note:** the scripts are for the most part made to be run in the `gputest` partition with a 15 minute time-limit.
+**Note:** the scripts are for the most part made to be run in the `gputest` or `dev-g` partition with a 15 minute time-limit.
 You naturally need to change to the proper partition for longer jobs for your real runs.
 Also change the `--account` parameter to your own project code.

 You can use [PEFT (Parameter-Efficient Fine-Tuning)](https://huggingface.co/docs/peft/index) which adaptively